 - Create and organize confidential new hire files for new employees.

 - Data entry of employee salaries for corporate and store locations around the world.

-- Evaluating reports and results of assigned client in relation to established goals, while recommending new approaches, policies, and procedures.
+- Evaluating reports and results of the assigned clients in relation to established goals, while recommending new approaches, policies, and procedures.

 - Performs and oversees the administration of enrollments, claims resolutions, monthly invoices, and communicating benefit information to employees.